mrgnhnt96/revali/doc-site/docs/constructs/revali_server/context/core/data_handler.md

 ## Example

 An example of the `DataHandler` is when you need to retrieve a `User` based on a value received from the request.
-You will more than likely need to access the `User` object in different lifecycle components.
+You will more than likely need to access the `User` object in different Lifecycle Components.
 So, you can store the `User` object in the `DataHandler` and retrieve it when needed.

 ```dart title="lib/middleware/user_middleware.dart"
 import 'package:revali_router/revali_router.dart';